 You may already know that I live in the Central Valley of California.
 It hardly ever gets below freezing here and it has been particularly true this winter.
 So far it has gotten just to 32 degrees but not below.
-This is completely the opposite of points farther east and what I've experienced visiting my sister who lives outside Denver on the high plains.
-It's a blizzard out there and homegrown fresh greens are impossible unless you have a perfect green house set up.
-Unfortunately perfect green house set-ups are beyond most people but fresh greens are not because you can grow them on your kitchen counter.
-My favorite kind are sunflower sprouts.
+This is completely the opposite of points farther east and what I’ve experienced visiting my sister who lives outside Denver on the high plains.
+It’s a blizzard out there and homegrown fresh greens are impossible unless you have a perfect greenhouse set up.
+Unfortunately, perfect greenhouse set-ups are beyond most people but fresh greens are not because you can grow them on your kitchen counter.
+My favorite kind is sunflower sprouts.

 What you need: